Ahm4d-1/musical-adventure/phase_1/README.md

 - open a terminal and update pythonpath `export PYTHONPATH="$(pwd)/investor_bulletin"`
 - run the webserver `fastapi dev investor_bulletin/api/main.py`

+## Explanation
+The solution uses multiple layers of abstraction to deal with the system, which is great for extending large systems and easier to maintain.
+However, the main tradeoff is that it has more boilerplate code in many cases.

 # PHASE ONE (Getting to know FastAPI)

 ![phase_one](../imgs/phase-one.jpg)